TZstatsADS/Fall2020-Project3-group3/doc/a_note_on_contributions.md

 [Contribution Statement]

-Elise: Ran GBM using original data set, tuned parameters/ performed cross validation, and trained GBM using best parameters to yield baseline; Trained and tested GBM on Balanced data set to see improvement; Tuned parameters/ performed cross validation, and trained other models, including standard SVM on balanced data set, weighted SVM on original data set, and KNN on balanced data set; Formatted file with Markdowns and headers to prep for Main file’s formatting; Wrote installation instructions for Tensorflow; Helped edit Powerpoint presentation formatting and content and helped write some speaker notes
+Elise Nguyen: Ran GBM using original data set, tuned parameters/ performed cross validation, and trained GBM using best parameters to yield baseline; Trained and tested GBM on Balanced data set to see improvement; Tuned parameters/ performed cross validation, and trained other models, including standard SVM on balanced data set, weighted SVM on original data set, and KNN on balanced data set; Formatted file with Markdowns and headers to prep for Main file’s formatting; Wrote installation instructions for Tensorflow; Helped edit Powerpoint presentation formatting and content and helped write some speaker notes

 Lingjia Zhang: carried out the training using Random Forest and XGBoost and tuned parameters after processing the imbalanced dataset by SMOTE.